AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/data-collected-by-javascript.md

     <td></td>
     <td>_biz_c</td>
     <td>string</td>
     <td>Optional parameter.
-If this parameter is present, it indicates that tenant configures bizible.js to wait for users consent before tracking, and that bizible.js has received the user's consent to be tracked.</td>
+If this parameter is present, it indicates that tenant configures bizible.js to wait for user's consent before tracking, and that bizible.js has received the user's consent to be tracked.</td>
   </tr>
   <tr>
     <td>Form submits</td>